michellejl/Gatsby-Indie-Web/README.md

 6. Use ```gatsby build``` to create an optimized production build for the project.
     - Test the production build by using ```gatsby serve``` to start a local HTML server

+Check out [CONTRIBUTING.md](/CONTRIBUTING.md) for more information on what is currently in progress, and what I want done in the future.
+Also includes a list of current known issues.

 # Post Types
 Find out more about the different post types that are included as part of this starter by looking at how to use them in the [HOWTO.md](HOWTO.md/#post-types) file.
+Indieweb.org also has a great resource (Where most of my information comes from) on different post types that is worth checking out.
+It can be found [here](https://indieweb.org/posts#Types_of_Posts).

 # Resources